Open-Acidification/Open-Acidification.github.io/_docs/12-pcb-assembly.md

   ![Placement of second pin set](/assets/images/second_pin_placement.jpg)

 * Place buck converter on top of these pins.
-These pins are very close to a large capacitor that may have to be bent upwards away form the pins in order to safely solder.
+These pins are very close to a large capacitor that may have to be bent upwards away from the pins in order to safely solder.

   ![Buck on top of pins again](/assets/images/second_buck_on_top.jpg)